Inequivalent contact structures on Boothby-Wang 5-manifolds: Applications

 To calculate some of the numbers $Q(r,d)$ we can use the geography work in \cite{MHgeo}.
-For example, recall that a homotopy elliptic surface $M$ is a closed, simply-connected 4-manifold that is homeomorphic to a surface of the form $E(m)_{p,q}$ with $p,q$ coprime.
+Recall the following definition: \begin{defn}A {\em homotopy elliptic surface} $M$ is a closed simply-connected 4-manifold homeomorphic to a relatively minimal simply-connected elliptic surface. \end{defn} Every relatively minimal simply-connected elliptic surface is diffeomorphic to a surface of the form $E(m)_{p,q}$ with $p$ and $q$ coprime integers.
+Here $E(m)$ denotes the (up to diffeomorphism unique) relatively minimal simply-connected elliptic surface without multiple fibres and Euler characteristic equal to $12m$ and $E(m)_{p,q}$ is obtained by two logarithmic transformations with indices $p$ and $q$, see \cite{GS}.
 By definition, homotopy elliptic surfaces have topological invariants

+for some integer $m\geq 1$.
+There are many constructions of exotic homotopy elliptic surfaces which are not diffeomorphic to elliptic surfaces.
 In \cite[Theorem 15]{MHgeo} we proved the following: \begin{thm} Let $m$ and $k$ be positive integers.
 If $m$ is odd, assume that $k$ is odd also.
-Then there exists a symplectic homotopy elliptic surface $M$ with $\chi_h(M)=m$ whose canonical class $K$ has divisibility $k$. \end{thm} This implies the following proposition about some of the numbers $Q(r,d)$: \begin{prop} Let $n\geq 1$ and $d\geq 4$ be arbitrary integers. \begin{enumerate} \item If $d$ is odd, then $Q(12n-2, d)=N(d)$. \item If $d$ is even, then $Q(24n-2, d)=N(d)$ and $Q(24n-14, d)\geq N'(d)$. \end{enumerate} \end{prop} \begin{proof} For part (a), let $r=12n-2$ and suppose that $d\geq 4$ is odd.
-To prove the claim, we have to find for every divisor $k\geq 4$ of $d$ a simply-connected 4-manifold $M$ with $b_2=r$ and $b_2^+>1$ whose canonical class has divisibility $k$.
-Since $d$ is odd, the integer $k$ is odd also.
-If $n>1$, there exists by Theorem \ref{geo of hom elliptic surface} a symplectic homotopy elliptic surface $M$ with $b_2(M)=r$, $b_2^+(M)\geq 3$ and $d(K)=k$.
-If $n=1$ we choose as $M$ a Dolgachev surface with $b_2(M)=10$, $b_2^+(M)=1$ and $d(K)=k$.
-Since the canonical class of a Dolgachev surface is represented by two disjoint tori of self-intersection zero, given by the multiple fibres, the proofs of Lemma \ref{inflation canonical class} and Theorem \ref{Cieliebak} also work in this case even though $b_2^+=1$.
+Then there exists a symplectic homotopy elliptic surface $M$ with $\chi_h(M)=m$ whose canonical class $K$ has divisibility $k$. \end{thm} \begin{rem} We will only use this theorem for $m\geq 2$.
+It follows from the construction that these symplectic homotopy elliptic surfaces are minimal.
+This is clear if $k\geq 2$ but holds also if $k=1$, because the manifolds are constructed using fibre sums and there is a way to determine when such a manifold is minimal \cite{Ush}. \end{rem} This implies the following proposition about some of the numbers $Q(r,d)$: \begin{prop} Let $d\geq 4$ be an integer. \begin{enumerate} \item If $d$ is odd and $n\geq 2$, then $Q(12n-2, d)=N(d)$. \item Suppose that $d$ is even.
+If $n\geq 1$ then $Q(24n-2, d)=N(d)$ and if $n\geq 2$ then $Q(24n-14, d)\geq N'(d)$. \end{enumerate} \end{prop} \begin{proof} For part (a), let $r=12n-2$ and suppose that $d\geq 4$ is odd.
+To prove the claim we first find for every divisor $k\geq 4$ of the integer $d$ a simply-connected symplectic 4-manifold $M$ with $b_2=r$ and $b_2^+>1$ whose canonical class has divisibility equal to $k$: Since $d$ is odd, the integer $k$ is odd as well.
+By Theorem \ref{geo of hom elliptic surface} there exists a symplectic homotopy elliptic surface $M$ with $b_2=r$, $b_2^+\geq 3$ and $d(K)=k$.
+There also exists a minimal symplectic homotopy elliptic surface with the same invariants and $d(K)=1$.
+This implies the claim.